fastai/fastpages/README_TEMPLATE.md

 - [Writing Blog Posts With Word](https://github.com/fastai/fastpages#writing-blog-posts-with-microsoft-word)

 Note: you may want to delete the contents of the `_posts` and `_notebooks` folder (but leave them empty, don't delete these folders) if you don't want these blog posts in your site.
+We left several files here intentionally as examples.

 Please use the [nbdev & blogging channel](https://forums.fast.ai/c/fastai-users/nbdev/48) in the fastai forums for any questions or feature requests.